 Termination Without Cause or for Good Reason; Non-Renewal of Agreement Term.
 In the event that Mr. Brackney's employment is terminated by the Company without "cause" or by Mr. Brackney for "good reason" (as such terms are defined in his employment agreement), he will be entitled to receive a lump sum cash payment equal to (a) two times his then current annual base salary rate plus target annual incentive bonus and (b) his earned and unpaid annual bonus for the prior fiscal year, if any.
 In addition, Mr. Brackney will generally be entitled to (x) continued participation in the Company's group health plans at the Company's expense for up to two years following the termination of his employment (or a lump sum payment to procure substantially similar health coverage) and (y) full vesting of his then-outstanding and unvested equity awards, which will remain exercisable for the term of the award.
 In the event that the Company elects not to extend the term of Mr. Brackney's employment agreement, Mr. Brackney would be entitled to the benefits set forth above.
-Mr. Brackney's right to receive any of these severance benefits is subject to his providing a release of claims to the Company.
 Mr. Brackney's employment agreement does not provide for a tax "gross-up" payment.